-Social media outlets such as Facebook, Twitter, YouTube, LinkedIn, and Google+ offer ISBA members and the public additional avenues to stay up-to-date on the latest legal news and provide feedback.
-We invite you to join us on one (or all) of our social media accounts.
+The Iowa State Bar Association's social media outlets offer ISBA members additional avenues to stay up-to-date on the latest legal news, ISBA events, legislative updates, appellate court decisions and more!
+We invite you to join us today on one (or all) of our social media sites.

 Founded in 2004, Facebook’s mission is to give people the power to share and make the world more open and connected.
 People use

 Facebook to stay connected with friends and family, to discover what’s

 going on in the world, and to share and express what matters to them.